Parth018/E-shop/README.md

 You should be able to make requests to localhost:5106 for the Web project, and localhost:5200 for the Public API project once these commands complete.
 If you have any problems, especially with login, try from a new guest or incognito browser instance.

 You can also run the applications by using the instructions located in their `Dockerfile` file in the root of each project.
 Again, run these commands from the root of the solution (where the .sln file is located).

-## Community Extensions

-We have some great contributions from the community, and while these aren't maintained by Microsoft we still want to highlight them.

-[eShopOnWeb VB.NET](https://github.com/VBAndCs/eShopOnWeb_VB.NET) by Mohammad Hamdy Ghanem

-[FShopOnWeb](https://github.com/NitroDevs/FShopOnWeb) An F# take on eShopOnWeb by Sean G. Wright and Kyle McMaster